Skip to content

 If you regularly check realty sites, you will see that property values change quickly.
 They can be affected by the market, inflation, the economy, and other factors.
 The location and condition of the property also affect the value.

-Assessments and appraisals are two types of property valuations that determine how much a property is worth.
-Tax officials use assessments to value the property for the purpose of local property taxes.
+Assessments and appraisals are two types of property valuations that determine a property's worth.
+Tax officials use assessments to value the property for local property taxes.
 These values may not equal fair market value.

 Lenders require an appraisal before they will lend money to a potential buyer.
 They need to know the property value can support the loan if they have to foreclose and sell it to get their money back.
 Appraisals attempt to determine fair market value (FMV), which is the amount the house is worth on the open real estate market.
 It compares other similar homes that were recently sold in the area.